A Reader In New Zealand Wrote… No Amphetamines There

 A Person with ADHD Needs More Than Just a Tablet or Capsule

 Take diabetes, for example.
-Type I diabetes, for which the person needs insulin.
-If a teenager develops Type I diabetes, how well would he do if you gave him a vial of insulin and a syringe with a needle and said, “There you are.”
+Let’s say Type I diabetes, for which the person needs insulin.
+If a teenager develops Type I diabetes, how well would he do if you gave him a vial of insulin and a syringe with a needle and said, “There you are,” and sent him home.
 No instructions.
 No explanations.
-The situation would not go well.
-There are entire medical clinics set up for diabetes education.
+He would not do well.
+He wouldn’t know how to do it all.
+There are entire medical clinics set up everywhere for diabetes education.

-As made clear in the diabetes example above, just tossing a medication dose toward a person who needs medication is never a good idea.
+Like the diabetes example above, just tossing a medicine dose toward a person who needs it won’t work.
 Someone with ADHD needs to learn what this brain-based medical condition is all about.
-The education and support come in the form of therapy.
-The combination of the right medication and best-fit therapy is the most powerful way to lessen the impact of ADHD.
-This arrangement provides a guide through the ADHD and ADHD treatment jungle.
+The education and support might come in the form of “therapy”.
+The combination of the right medicine and best-fit therapy is the most powerful way to lessen ADHD’s problems.
+These two together give a guide through the ADHD treatment jungle.
 There are many types of therapy.
-Maybe behavior therapy or interpersonal therapy.
+There is behavior therapy or interpersonal therapy.
 Family therapy or marital therapy (for parents or for adults) might be helpful.
-Training on specific skills or situations (stress management, test taking in school, dating relationships) could improve success.
-Another helpful set of skills one can learn is parenting skills training (raising a child with ADHD, while eventually rewarding, is a fast-moving challenge day-to-day).
+Training on specific skills or situations (stress management, test taking in school, dating relationships) could improve success in life.
+Another helpful set of skills one can learn is parenting skills training.
+Raising a child with ADHD, while rewarding in the long run, is a fast-moving challenge day-to-day.

-Center for Disease Control and Prevention (CDC) – United States
+Attention Deficit/Hyperactivity Disorder – Center for Disease Control and Prevention (CDC)

 Attention Deficit/Hyperactivity Disorder in Children – The Mayo Clinic